chainx-org/documentation/content/en/docs/Validators/_index.md

 }
 ```

 The `result` field is the generated session keys.
-Then goto [`Developer>Extrinsic`](https://dapp-v2.chainx.org/#/extrinsics) page, and set it by call extrinsic.
+Then go to [`Developer>Extrinsic`](https://dapp-v2.chainx.org/#/extrinsics) page, and set it by calling extrinsic.

 ![setKeys](/images/setkeys.png)

 {{%alert%}} Enter `0x00` for `proof` field {{%/alert%}}

-Call `nextKey` for validating you config.
+Call `nextKey` for validating your config.

 ## Backup node

-You'll be pubnished while your node run incorrectlly.
+You'll be punished while your node is run incorrectly.
 So it's necessary to deploy an extra node for backup.
 The backup node should run with `--pruning=archive` flag.
-When the main node went wrong, you can quickly switch to backup node to avoid pubnishment.
+When the main node went wrong, you can quickly switch to the backup node to avoid punishment.

 ## Test your validator

-If you were a validator, you may want to check if your node run correctly.
+If you are a validator, you may want to check that your node is running correctly.
 Just cat the log file, your node is all ok if you see `Prepared block for proposing at ...` occurred.

 ```text
 ......